PaloAltoNetworks/terraform-iac-lab/docs/03-deploy/validation.rst

 - Username: ``admin``
 - Password: ``Ignite2020!``

 Navigate to **Policies > Security**, and scroll to the right.
-Tou will see details on the security rules that are being hit.
+You will see details on the security rules that are being hit.

 .. figure:: hit-count.png